The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 Continuous training is incredibly important, especially if a CMMS receives updates for new features.
 When an organization skimps on training, maintenance staff won’t know how to use the system that’s supposed to make their job easier.

-Besides, it’s proven that training increases adoption — don’t let this kill your CMMS implementation.
+Besides, it’s proven that training increases user adoption — don’t let this kill your CMMS implementation process.

 #4.
 Inputting Low-Quality Data Into the CMMS

-Finally, the data collection process can kill a CMMS with ease.
-In other words, if you put in garbage data, you get garbage data out.
+Finally, the wrong kind of data collection process can easily kill a CMMS implementation plan.
+In other words — garbage in, garbage out.

 Maintenance teams need to understand what kinds of data they need to input.